Emily Sibley Watson: Family life and travels

 Emily Sibley's 1875 diary documents meeting her future husband, Isaac Seymour Averell (Ike), member of a prominent Ogdensburg, New York family.
-They were married on April 27, 1876, and travelled to France to begin married life.
+They were married on April 27, 1876, and traveled to France to begin married life.
 Their daughter Elizabeth Louise was born in Nice, France, on January 25, 1877.
 At some point in the year, the Averell family returned to Rochester, and her son James George (called J.G.) was born on December 23, 1877.

-By early 1878, Ike Averell bought out the previous shareholders of the Bank of Monroe, and became President, with Hiram Sibley on the board of directors.
+By early 1878, Ike Averell bought out the previous shareholders of the Bank of Monroe, and became president, with Hiram Sibley on the board of directors.
 By May 1880, financial problems had started to emerge, problems which continued for several years.
 While not reported until after his death, in July 1883 Hiram Sibley added a codicil to his will ensuring that Ike would have no access to Sibley family funds at any time in the future.
 Less than a week after signing the codicil, Hiram & Elizabeth Sibley, and Emily Sibley Averell and her two children departed for a lengthy stay in Europe.
 By the time the family returned in June 1884, Isaac Averell was no longer residing in Rochester and was listed in the Alameda, California city directory.

 Upon her return to Rochester, Emily Sibley Averell moved into a new home around the corner from her parents at 11 Prince Street.
 Within two years, diphtheria claimed the life of young Louise, age 9.

 Separated from her husband, a friendship blossomed between Emily Sibley Averell and James Sibley Watson, son of her father's partner, Don Alonzo Watson.
 "Jimmie" and his sister Belle likely met up with Emily and her family in Europe in 1883, and did return with them on the SS Oregon on June 16, 1884.
 By 1885, James Watson was writing Emily regularly whenever he was out of town on hunting trips.
 He also was part of an extended Sibley family trip to Yellowstone in 1889.

 In Fall 1890, Emily Sibley Averell spent several months in Santa Barbara, California, establishing residency in order to divorce Isaac Averell.
 On January 5, 1891, the Democrat and Chronicle reported that "Emily S. Averill [sic] has instituted an action for divorce against Isaac Averill."
 Emily Sibley Averell and James Sibley Watson were married on April 6, 1891.

 Emily and Jimmie traveled to Spain and Morocco for their honeymoon, and in 1892-1893, the family traveled to Egypt.
 In fall 1893, Emily's son J.G.
 Averell enrolled as a student at Saint Paul's School in Concord, New Hampshire, and the next summer, a son, James Sibley Watson, Jr. (called Sibley), was born to Emily and Jimmie on August 10, 1894.

 Subsequent family travels were documented in James Sibley Watson, Jr.'s "Baby Book," in which Emily Sibley Watson documented annual trips at the time of Sibley's birthday.